Jairun Diemert

 Research Associate

-Jairun Diemert is a Research Associate at the Florida Institute for Human and Machine Cognition (IHMC), where he works at the intersection of artificial intelligence, data visualization, and human-centered computing.
-Since joining IHMC in 2021, Jairun has led and contributed to projects spanning autonomous data pipelines, network security analytics, explainable AI, and edge-based machine learning systems.
+Jairun Diemert joined IHMC in 2021 as a Research Associate working at the intersection of artificial intelligence, data visualization, and human-centered computing.
+He has led and contributed to projects spanning autonomous data pipelines, network security analytics, explainable AI, and edge-based machine learning systems.

-Jairun holds a Bachelor of Science in Cybersecurity with a concentration in Software Engineering from the University of West Florida.
+He earned a bachelor’s degree in cybersecurity with a concentration in software engineering from the University of West Florida.
+In 2025, he earned his master’s degree in computer science, also from UWF.
 Prior to entering the research domain, he spent nearly a decade in financial services, cultivating a systems-level understanding of operational trust, security, and decision-making under uncertainty.

 At IHMC, his work has included contributions to visualization platforms for netflow data, interpretable transformer models for structured reasoning, Logic Tensor Network research, and developing AI systems that integrate symbolic and statistical methods—such as a modular judging framework for competitive breakdancing using deep learning and logical constraints.

-Outside the lab, Jairun brings the same creativity and discipline to breakdancing (B-boying), where he has competed nationally for over 20 years.
+Outside the lab, Jairun brings the same creativity and discipline to breakdancing, where he has competed nationally for more than 20 years.
 Known among colleagues for delivering unfiltered truth often seasoned with wit, Jairun exemplifies a fearless, solutions-first approach to innovation.